sodonnell/rssbot2/README.md

 ./add_feed.py
 ```

-Alternatively, you could create a web-based interface for this, either using the rssbot2.add_feed() function, inside of your web application interface code.
+Alternatively, you could create a web-based interface for this, but that's outside the scope of this project.

 ## runner.py

 Ideally, you'd execute the runner.py script on a set interval, via crontab automation.
 However, whether you execute it manually or autonomously, the command is the same.

 **Usage:**

 ```
 ./runner.py
 ```

+Feel free to extend the runner.py script as you see fit, for your application-specific requirements.

 # Automation via cron